vishnusharath/Comparison-of-Option-Pricing-using-BS-and-MC/README.md

 The proposed approach, applied in Monte Carlo simulation, is based on the Black-Scholes equation which generally defined the pricing of European call options in a dynamic environment.
 Therefore, the main goal of this study is how can Monte Carlo and the variance reduction technique be applied to finance?

+Steps to run the code:

+1. Install any Python IDE, preferrably SPYDER.
+2. Libraries Required
+     numpy
+     scipy.stats
+     pandas
+     matplotlib.pyplot
+     time
+3. Install the necessary libraries and run the code